SCLA REGISTRATION AND PLAYER ASSIGNMENT

 SCLA player registration is determined by the player’s home address.
 “Home address” means the primary place of residence.
 Home address does not include the address of a relative or friend.

-For the SCLA lacrosse clubs of Newbury Park, Thousand Oaks, Agoura, Oak Park, Westlake, and Simi Valley, the town boundary is the local high school zone as determined by your local school district.
-For example, if your home address is zoned for Westlake High School, your family will play for the Westlake Waves Lacrosse Club.
+For the SCLA lacrosse clubs of Newbury Park, Thousand Oaks, Agoura, Westlake (United Lacrosse), and Simi Valley, the town boundary is the local high school zone as determined by your local school district.
+For example, if your home address is zoned for Westlake High School, your family will play for United Lacrosse.

-For the SCLA lacrosse clubs of Calabasas Lacrosse, SFV Lacrosse, Blackhawks Lacrosse and Tribe Lacrosse, the registration boundaries are determined by the map located at [website location here based on final resolution of this SCLA working group]
+For the SCLA lacrosse clubs of San Fernando Vipers Lacrosse, Blackhawks Lacrosse and Tribe Lacrosse, the registration boundaries are determined by their local region.

-If the player’s home address changes to that of another Participating Town, the player may continue to play for their original Participating Town or transfer to the new Participating Town.
+If the player’s home address changes to that of another Town club, the player may continue to play for their original Participating Town or transfer to the new Participating Town.
 Once that choice is made, it cannot be changed during their SCLA career.

 Waiver Players / Waiver Requests: All players who reside within the boundaries of an SCLA Participating Town but wish to register with a neighboring SCLA Participating Town must request a representative of the neighboring town program to submit a “Waiver Request” for review and approval by the SCLA.
 Waiver requests are generally not accepted; except in extenuating circumstances.
 SCLA towns are obligated to direct players who have registered in error to the proper SCLA town program.